melissamor/jetMorph/README.md

 # jetMorph

-Automated measurements of bent AGN jet radio morphology using high resolution radio maps.
+This code is being developed as part of Morris et al. (in prep).
+It makes automated measurements of AGN jet morphology using high resolution radio maps.